Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 validator population exceeds that cap, even if NegativeUNL temporarily shrinks the effective view below it.
 The assembly cap remains a defensive serialization bound, not an implicit committee-selection policy.

+The resulting shadow ticket stores the normalized target transaction's canonical signing hash in `sfDigest`, not one assembled multisigned transaction ID.
+Import therefore accepts any destination-valid signer subset for that exact signing intent.
+A missing latch returns `telSHADOW_TICKET_REQUIRED` before consensus or Hook execution, so an XPOP that races source materialization can be relayed later.

+Shadow-ticket cancellation is source resource reclamation.
+It releases account reserve and an outstanding-ticket slot when a round trip is abandoned, but it cannot revoke shares already published to peers.
+Operators should delete a latch only with external evidence such as target expiry, destination Ticket consumption, or SignerList invalidation, or with an explicit policy that accepts later target execution without callback readiness.

 This is intentionally leaner than XPOP.
 XPOP carries its own UNL and manifest bundle so it can be independently verified as an external proof.
 Export witnesses